microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     enum PushNotificationRegistrationOptions
     {
-        PushTrigger = 0x1, // Registers a Push Trigger with Background Infrastructure ComActivator = 0x2, // Registers the Project Reunion Background Task component as an InProc COM server ProtocolActivator = 0x4, // Registers an application with the PushNotificationsLongRunningTask to be activated via protocol
+        PushTrigger = 0x1, // Registers a Push Trigger with Background Infrastructure ComActivator = 0x2, // Registers the Background Task component as an in-process COM server ProtocolActivator = 0x4, // Registers an application with the PushNotificationsLongRunningTask to be activated via protocol
     };